open-make/openmakewebsite/content/blog/2023-04-20-interview-farmbot/index.en.md

 It's very unorganized and not very useful.
 If the documentation isn’t complete or very sparse, it’s really difficult.
 You want to find some information, you go looking for it and it's not there.
 {{< /expand >}}

-{{< card2 "Core team and community">}}
-The people who were more committed stuck around and eventually became my cofounders for the company.
-The people who were more peripherally interested made some contributions and they went on to some other project or got busy with something else.

-One is a software developer.
-The other is our customer support and salesperson.
-I am the CEO, do the hardware design and interface with the manufacturing partner.

-They mostly find us.
-People will come onto the forum and they'll post about something that they're working on.
-{{< /card2 >}}

 ## The hardware